bioperl/bioperl.github.io/howtos/Nexml.md

 Nexml support in BioPerl is accomplished by creating four nexml modules (described above) that make use of [Bio::Phylo](http://search.cpan.org/dist/Bio-Phylo/) the prefered Nexml parser/unparser.
 The basic flow goes: BioPerl object to [Bio::Phylo](http://search.cpan.org/dist/Bio-Phylo/) object to Nexml format and vice versa.
 The module handles the creation/conversion of BioPerl and [Bio::Phylo](http://search.cpan.org/dist/Bio-Phylo/) objects providing a single `Bio::Phylo` access point for all four nexml modules.

 The , , and modules are normal extensions of BioPerl and are used in the same ways as other formats.
-(For more on the \*IO modules read [SeqIO HOWTO](HOWTO:SeqIO "wikilink").)
+(For more on the \*IO modules read [SeqIO HOWTO].)

 The module allows the writing/reading of multiple data object types (i.e. trees/alns/seqs), as opposed to the other \*IO modules which only allow a single data object type.